apryllc/Final-Project/README.md

 ```
 The javascript functions I created are:

 1. Using jQuery, I selected the submit button class and added a click event.
-On the click event, I ran a function to compare the user inputted value of the submit button to a regular expression string that matches a standard email address.
-If the function evaluates as true, a success message appears thanking the user for their order; if not, a request for a valid email.
+On the click event, I ran a function to compare the user inputted value of the email ID to a regular expression string that matches a standard email address.
+If the function evaluates as true, a order success message is dyanamically generated via Javascript thanking the user for their order; if not, the email text box highlights with a red border and gray background to alert the user of the input error.

 ```